-With increasing demands and reduced officer numbers, extreme cuts have taken its toll on the service but it is testimony to the hard work and dedication of officers throughout the country that the finest, long held traditions of the Office of Constable has not been eroded.
+Despite many changes to the police service over the years, it is testimony to the hard work and dedication of officers throughout the country that the finest, long held traditions of the Office of Constable have not been eroded.

 The Office of Constable works.
 It brings with it pride, unity and a commitment to serve.
 It is about integrity, impartiality, accountability and most importantly, political independence.
 Above all else it puts the safety and security of the public first.

-It is a commendable and admirable Office and one which my colleagues and I are extremely proud to hold.
+It is a commendable and admirable Office and one which police officers are proud to hold.